inputlogic/elements/components/form/README.md

 In the future, we should probably just automatically sync all native web form elements (input, select, checkbox, textarea, etc.. 🤷‍♀️)

+### Difference between `onSubmit` and `action, method, noAuth, onSuccess, onFailure`

+There are two main ways to use `Form`.
+The first is the more bare-bones `onSubmit`.
+When a user submits your form, if `onSubmit` was defined, it will be called with `{ hasError, errors, data, done }` and you are left to determine what you want to do with the potential `errors` or form `data`.

+The second way, is a convience around sending the form data to an API endpoint.
+You define the endpoint via `action` (named after native web form attribute) as well as the `method`.
+And you define the `onSuccess` and `onFailure` callbacks.

+In both cases, any provided `validations` are run.
+With `onSubmit` any failed validations will be contained in the `errors` object.
+With the `action` way, the API request will **not** be made if there are any failed validations.

 ## Props

 | Prop                   | Type       | Default       | Description         |